Italian hot dog

 An Italian hot dog is a type of hot dog popular in New Jersey, United States, made by Jimmy Buff and his wife Mary Racioppi.
 His family continues the restaurant Jimmy Buff's to this day.
-Other restaurants like Joe Joe's Italian Hot Dog in Toms River serve Italian hot dogs but Jimmy Buff's is nonetheless most widely known in New Jersey as the restaurant that first served Italian hot dogs and is most famous for their Italian hot dog.
+Other restaurants like Joe Joe's Italian Hot Dog in Toms River served Italian hot dogs but Jimmy Buff's is nonetheless most widely known in New Jersey as the restaurant that first served Italian hot dogs and is most famous for their Italian hot dog.

 Preparation

 There are numerous ways to prepare an Italian hot dog.
 The basic dish consists of a cooked (usually deep-fried) hot dog placed in an Italian roll or pizza bread, and topped with a combination of fried bell peppers, onions, and potatoes.
 The Italian Hot Dog is a New Jersey tradition similar to Philadelphia's cheesesteak or other regional sandwiches.

 Locations

 The restaurants that serve Italian hot dogs are mainly based in New Jersey.
 Jimmy Buff's restaurant is based in Kenilworth.
 Another branch of the restaurant was open in West Orange.
-Joe Joe's Italian Hot Dog in Toms River serves Italian hot dogs as well.
+Joe Joe's Italian Hot Dog in Toms River served Italian hot dogs as well until its closing in 2021.
 Charlie's Famous Italian Hot Dogs in Kenilworth also serves Italian hot dog.
 Dickie Dee's based in Newark, Tommy's Italian Sausage based in Elizabeth, New Jersey, Carmine’s Pizza based in Netcong, New Jersey and St. Anselm, based in the borough of Brooklyn in New York also serves Italian hot dogs.